Hubs-Foundation/hubs-docs/README.md

 The documentation is under active development.
 If there are any changes or updates you recommend, feel free to submit a pull request or let us know in our [Discord Server](https://discord.gg/wHmY4nd).

-This website was created with [Docusaurus](https://docusaurus.io/).
+This website was created with [Docusaurus v3](https://docusaurus.io/).

-# Docusaurus information
 ## What's In This Document

 * [Get Started in 5 Minutes](#get-started-in-5-minutes)